Buffalo Next: Roswell Park reports progress against cancer in WNY – at least before Covid

 "It most likely has something to do with what happened here many, many years ago environmentally," Johnson said.
 "There was a lot of heavy industry here, and in many other communities around the United States, that's also the case.
 But we also, unfortunately, our Western New York area, we have risk factors like heavy smoking, especially in some of the rural areas, poverty, obesity.
 These are things we really need to examine, because they play a role."

-It's also important to note that the data the report analyzed went through 2019 – before a world-altering pandemic that resulted in millions of missed cancer screenings.
+It's also important to note that the data the report analyzed went through 2019 (the most recent data from the state Cancer Registry) – before a world-altering pandemic that resulted in millions of missed cancer screenings.

 As a result of those missed screenings, many cancer centers are seeing more advanced disease.